dat-ecosystem-archive/docs/papers/dat-paper.md

 An empty message that tells the other peer that they can continue requesting new blocks of data.
 It has type `7`.

-## 3.4 Streaming Updates
+## 3.4 Efficient Versioning

+Given a stream of binary data, Dat splits the stream into chunks using Rabin fingerprints, hashes each chunk, and arranges the hashes in a specific type of Merkle tree that allows for certain replication properties.
+Dat uses the chunk boundaries provided by Rabin fingerprinting to decide where to slice up the binary input stream.
+The Rabin implementation in Dat is tuned to produce a chunk every 16kb on average.
+This means for a 1MB file the initial chunking will produce around 64 chunks.

+If a 1 byte edit is made to the file, chunking again should produce 63 existing chunks and 1 new chunk.
+This allows for deduplication of similar file regions across versions, which means Dat can avoid retransmitting or storing the same chunk twice even if it appears in multiple files.

-Registers can be thought of as a distributed replicated bitstream.
-This means Dat is able to replicate live changes to data efficiently by default.
-This is accomplished by using the replication protocol to traverse the Merkle tree of remote sources and replicate only the latest nodes.
+Dat is also able to fully or partially synchronize streams in a distributed setting even if the stream is being appended to.
+This is accomplished by using the messaging protocol to traverse the Merkle tree of remote sources and fetch a strategic set of nodes.
 Due to the low level message oriented design of the replication protocol different node traversal strategies can be implemented.

 TODO example of using protocol messages to request a subset of nodes in a live sync scenario